tspalter/SnakeGame/overview.md

 ## Technology
 This application should have the following constraints:
-* Language: C++
+* Language: Python
 * SCM: Git
 * Must include README.md containing build and run instructions as well as details on how to play the game
+* Use `uv` for virtual environment management
+* Use `uv add` to add dependencies
+* If the project doesn't already exist, use `uv init` to initialize it